Last updated on December 1st, 2020 at 05:34 am

 Unity brings oneness to space.
 It brings cohesion within a room.
 Through keeping a consistent furniture style or adhering to a color scheme, unity is produced.
 When you select accessories and fabrics that have similar textures and colors, you will hopefully create a feeling of harmony in your design.

-To achieve harmony, combine related, similar elements and repeat elements within a space.
+To achieve harmony in design, combine related, similar elements and repeat elements within a space.
 You might argue that the variety being the spice of life.
 Well, that is not completely untrue.
 Variety brings excitement, surprise, and visual interest.

 The best strategy to add variety is to create harmony in a space.
 Group sameness and similar accessories together.
 This introduces a pop of interest.
 Particularly when you use space, line, form, shape, texture, and color to harmonize a room.
 For example, accents of color contrasts or pops of contrasting textures create an irresistible room.